-Crustaceans (Crustacea) are a group of arthropods that includes crabs, lobsters, shrimp, krill, crayfishes, wood lice and barnacles.
+Crustaceans (Crustacea) are a group of arthropods that includes crabs, lobsters, shrimp, krill, crayfishes, woodlice, and barnacles.
 There are about 42,000 species of crustaceans alive today.
-Crustaceans evolved in the sea and are the only group of arthropods that remains mostly aquatic to this day.
+Crustaceans evolved in the sea and, to this day, are the only group of arthropods that remains mostly aquatic.

-Although the vast majority of crustaceans are aquatic animals that live in either marine or freshwater habitats, there are a few terrestrial groups (such as terrestrial crabs, terrestrial hermit crabs and woodlice) and even a handful of parasitic groups (such as tongue worms, whale lice and fish lice).
+There are a few terrestrial groups of crustaceans (such as terrestrial crabs, terrestrial hermit crabs and woodlice) as well as a handful of parasitic groups (such as tongue worms, whale lice and fish lice).
 Most crustaceans are free-living but some (such as the barnacles) are sessile.

 Most species of crustaceans have separate sexes and undergo sexual reproduction, though some crustacean groups (such as barnacles) are hermaphroditic.
 The general life cycle of a crustacean begins with fertilized eggs that are either released directly into the water or are held in place either in a brood chamber or clustered around the legs of the parent.
 After hatching, crustaceans go through several larval forms before developing into the adult stage.

 Crustaceans occupy a crucial place in the marine food web and are among the most abundant animals on Earth.
 They often occupy the tropic level between primary producers and higher-level organisms within the food web.
 Thus crustaceans consume organisms such as phytoplankton and, in turn, crustaceans consumed by larger organisms such as fishes.
 Crustaceans also serve as a food source for humans, with crabs, lobsters, shrimp and prawns being the most popular of crustacean foods.